Stories of convicts on the First Fleet: Elizabeth Cole

-Elizabeth then had a relationship with Richard Cornelius BURROWS having the following children - Richard Cornelius BURROWS 13/6/1798 - Ann BURROWS 8/5/1800 - John BURROWS 7/3/1803.
+Elizabeth then had a relationship with Richard Cornelius BURROWS having the following children - Ann BURROWS 8/5/1800 - John BURROWS 7/3/1803.
 On 3 September 1808, the Burrows family transferred to Hobart on the sailing ship City of Edinburgh and were married by the Reverend Robert Knopwood on 25 February 1810 after cohabiting together for fourteen years.
 Elizabeth died 31/1/1821 of natural causes.

 Jane Creek

 Creek worked as a butcher of birds and seller of feathers.
 Convicted of stealing and sentenced to seven years transportation.

 Worked on Norfolk Island from 1790 to 1796.

 James Davis

 Davis was convicted at the Old Bailey of stealing from William Farrington on 28 October 1784 one man's cloth great coat (5s), one petticoat (10s), one gown (4s), one handkerchief (3s), one silk handkerchief (2s), two other handkerchiefs (2s), one pair of sheets (7s), two shirts (4s), two shifts (4s), one apron (2s), two aprons (1s 6d), two yards of white thread lace (4s) and one yard and a half of linen cloth (12d).

 Davis married Mary Burkitt in February 1788 and both were sent to Norfolk Island in October.